Arsenal of Defenses

 - Florida Fair Lending Act: This act’s language is very similar to that in HOEPA.
 The act, located in Chapter 494 of the Florida Statutes, prohibits certain terms and requires timely disclosures.
 One key difference is that violations of Florida’s act can result in the lender forfeiting all of the interest charged or contracted to be charged or received.
 That leaves the lender able to enforce only the loan’s principal against the borrower.

-- Miscellaneous: Payment, statute of limitations (as uniquely applied in foreclosures), res judicata (as uniquely applied in foreclosures), unclean hands (due to a number of different reasons), Servicemembers' Civil Relief Act, force-placed insurance issues, fraud, unjust enrichment, duress, unconscionability, waiver, loan modification defects, failure to join an indispensable party, capacity, and estoppel.
+- Miscellaneous : Payment, rejected payment, statute of limitations (as uniquely applied in foreclosures), res judicata (as uniquely applied in foreclosures), unclean hands (due to a number of different reasons), Servicemembers' Civil Relief Act, force-placed insurance issues, fraud, unjust enrichment, duress, unconscionability, waiver, loan modification (we have made appellate law in Florida on this issue), failure to join an indispensable party, capacity, and estoppel.

 These defenses all rely on the specific facts of each individual case and which makes it all that more important to hire a lawyer who has significant experience with foreclosure defense law and who is passionate about aggressively representing your best interests.